-The falls, which lies deep in the Aberdare National Park, is a place of many unique wonders of nature.
+The waterfall, which lies deep in the Aberdare National Park, is a place of many unique wonders of nature.
 The three-tiered waterfall provides a breath-taking sight that plunges 273 meters below the viewing point.
-The first leap, water drops at 116 meters, the second for 25 meters and the last drops for 130 meters.
+The first leap, water drops at 116 meters, the second for 25 meters, and the last drops for 130 meters.
 At an elevation of 2,971 m, the falls are surrounded by tall green indigenous trees, making it one of the most unique in the country to provide an incredible safari.
-The first tier can be seen clearly from the top, while the rest can be viewed from above or from across a wide valley.
+The first tier can be seen clearly from the top, while the rest can be viewed from above or across a wide valley.

-Gura Falls are located in Aberdare National Park, Central Kenya and stand at an elevation of 2,707 m above sea level.
+Gura Falls are located in Aberdare National Park, Central Kenya, and stand at an elevation of 2,707 m above sea level.
 The falls are regarded as the country’s highest waterfalls at a drop of 302 meters and are situated 1.12 km from Karuru Falls.
 Gura falls forms on Tana River, Kenya’s longest river, and is close to Gatheru and Kiambogo-ini hills.
 The beautiful Aberdare forest rich in green vegetation surrounds the falls.
 Similar to Karuru Falls, Gura has three vertical leaps before the water finally reaches the pool below.